Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 - Tons of failure training (with no reason as to why)

 The Move: 30 Day At-Home Program revolves around 2019 research out of the prestigious Duke University, uncovering the idea that humans have 780 fat-burning genes.
-Sant swears this program will activate those genes in a matter of a week with five <20-minute weekly training sessions.
-Yes, it will build strength and burn fat with its calisthenics-only approach, but implying 34 pounds of weight loss in a month with Tabata and circuit training is flat-out absurd.
+This program claims it’ll activate those genes for losing weight in a just a week with five <20-minute weekly training sessions.

-- HIIT and calisthenics can both be aesthetic
+- High intensity interval training (HIIT) and calisthenics can both be aesthetic

 - Six calorie-deficit meal plans available